stridecolossus/JOVE/panama.md

 * Means throwing away the existing code generated enumerations and structures.

-Alternatively a _proxy_ implementation of a given native API could abstrac over custom FFM bindings, with a new framework to marshal between these two layers.
+Alternatively a _proxy_ implementation of a given native API could abstract over custom FFM bindings, with a new framework to marshal between these two layers.

 The advantages of this approach are: